Place de la Concorde: North side

-East Side - the Tuileries Garden, Jeu de Paume and Orangerie
+East side: The Tuileries Garden, Jeu de Paume and Orangerie

-On the east the Place is bordered by the two terraces of the Tuileries Garden, the park of the royal palace.
+On the east the Place de la Concorde is bordered by the two terraces of the Tuileries Garden, the park of the Tuileries Palace.
 The palace was burned by the Paris Commune in 1871, and few vestiges remain.
-The highly-ornate gilded gateway to the garden was designed by Ange-Jacques Gabriel, the architect to the Place, and leads to the grand promenade of the garden which extends east as far as the Louvre.
-The gateway is flanked by two monumental equestrian sculptures by Antoine Coysevox, "Fame Riding Pegasus" and "Mercury Riding Pegasus", made for the Chateau of Marly of Louis XIV, and installed at the Tuileries in 1719.
+The highly-ornate gilded gateway to the garden was designed by Ange-Jacques Gabriel, the architect to the square, and leads to the grand promenade of the garden which extends east as far as the Louvre.
+The gateway is flanked by two monumental equestrian sculptures by Antoine Coysevox, "Fame Riding Pegasus" and "Mercury Riding Pegasus", made for the Château de Marly of Louis XIV, and installed at the Tuileries in 1719.
 They are copies; the originals are now in the Louvre.

-The early west gateway of Paris, the Port de la Conference, was located at the south end of the Place, next to the Seine.
+The early west gateway of Paris, the Port de la Conference, was located at the south end of the square, next to the Seine.
 It was built by Henry III of France, and as the city grew was demolished in 1730.
 A revolving bridge originally gave entry to the gardens; it was located where the ornamental is today.

-The terraces of the Garden overlooking the Place de la Concorde are the home of two museums.
+The terraces of the Garden overlooking the square are the home of two museums.
 At the north end, near the Rue de Rivoli, is the National Gallery of the Jeu de Paume.
-It was built under Emperor Louis Napoleon as the imperial tennis court in 1861 and was enlarged in 1878.
+It was built under Emperor Napoleon III as the imperial tennis court in 1861 and was enlarged in 1878.
 During the Second World War it was used by the Germans as a depot for storing looted art.
 From 1947 until 1986 it displayed the Impressionist paintings of the Louvre.
 In 1997, it was entirely rebuilt, and now displays temporary exhibitions of contemporary art.

-Closer to the Seine is the Orangerie Museum, which was built in 1852 by architect Firmin Bourgeois as a winter shelter for the Tuilerie citrus trees, also under Napoleon III.
+Closer to the Seine is the Orangerie Museum, which was built in 1852 by architect Firmin Bourgeois as a winter shelter for the Tuileries citrus trees, also under Napoleon III.
 It was later converted into an art exhibition hall, and since 1927 it has been the home of one of the most famous groups of works of Impressionism, the eight paintings of the "Water Lilies" series by Claude Monet.
 It also displays the Walter Guillaume collection of impressionist and paintings and works from the school of Paris.

-The terrace overlooking the Place also displays a number of important works of sculpture.
-These include, since 1998, four works by Auguste Rodin: "The Kiss" (1881-1888); a bronze copy of the marble original, cast in 1934; "Eve" (1881); The "Grand Shadow" (1881); and "Meditation, with arms" (1881-1905).
-It also displays more modern works, including "Le Belle Costumé" (1973) by Jean Dubuffet, and "Le Grand Commandement Blanc" by Alain Kirili (1986).
-Two marble statues of lions are also displayed on the terrace, dating from 18th century, and made by Giuseppe Franchi.
+The terrace overlooking the square also displays a number of important works of sculpture.
+These include, since 1998, four works by Auguste Rodin: The Kiss (1881–1888); a bronze copy of the marble original, cast in 1934; "Eve" (1881); The Grand Shadow (1881); and Meditation, with arms (1881–1905).
+It also displays more modern works, including Le Belle Costumé (1973) by Jean Dubuffet, and Le Grand Commandement Blanc by Alain Kirili (1986).
+Two marble statues of lions are also displayed on the terrace, dating from the 18th century, and made by Giuseppe Franchi.